rapidsai/dask-cuda/docs/source/spilling.rst

 (i.e. Dask DataFrame), it is usually best to leverage `native spilling support in cuDF
 <https://docs.rapids.ai/api/cudf/stable/developer_guide/library_design/#spilling-to-host-memory>`_.

-Native cuDF spilling has an important advantage over the other methodologies mentioned above.
-When JIT-unspill or default spilling are used, the worker is only able to spill the input or output of a task.
-This means that any data that is created within the task is completely off limits until the task is done executing.
-When cuDF spilling is used, however, individual device buffers can be spilled/unspilled as needed while the task is executing.
+Native cuDF spilling has an important advantage over Dask-CUDA's default GPU-to-host
+spilling: the latter tracks task outputs as whole units, so intermediate data created inside a task generally cannot be spilled until the task finishes.
+With cuDF spilling, individual device buffers can be spilled or unspilled while the task is still running.

 When deploying a ``LocalCUDACluster``, cuDF spilling can be enabled with the ``enable_cudf_spill`` argument: